 Before you start, make sure you have the following prerequisites:

 - Correct licenses assigned to users.
-If you need more information see the topic How to get Azure Multi-Factor Authentication
+If you need more information, see the article How to get Azure Multi-Factor Authentication.

 Choose how to enable